lampapps/paintballreview/_posts/2018-12-01-planet-eclipse-emek-100.markdown

 ##### What we did not like

 The only bad thing about the gun is there is no on/off ASA, which is not that big of a deal because you can buy one separately.
-The [EMEK 100][aws] requires more maintenance then other guns on the beginner gun list because the bolt has more parts and more O-rings you must clean and lube.
+The [EMEK 100][aws] requires more maintenance then other guns on the beginner gun list becaues it as more O-rings you must clean and lube.
 In general, maintenance on paintball guns are very simple and easy to learn.

 CAUTION: Use only compressed air, do not use Co2 in this paintball marker.

 ##### Features

-* This
+* great bolt
-* that
+* no batteries
-* and another things

 ##### Bottom line